PetterJohanssonTilia/zaptalk_frontend/README.md

 Changed error to be errorMessage to avoid shadowing Nested my inputs inside of labels to fix the formcontrol Removed unused functions and imports
+Added a cust confirmation box isntead of using alert window

 ### WAVE web accessability testing
+All the pages have been looked through with WAVE.
+The following issues were identified and corrected:

+Alerts still needing fixing:

+Skipped heading level - Since I'm using headers for styling I have skipped a lot of heading levels
 ### Lighthouse testing